Bhagsys/pwn.college_Bhagesh/Perceiving Permissions.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+Chown is used to change the ownership of a file to another user

 ## Groups and Files
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+In this level, I have made the flag readable by whatever group owns it, but this group is currently root.
+Luckily, I have also made it possible for you to invoke chgrp as the hacker user!
+Change the group ownership of the flag file, and read the flag.

 ### Solve
 **Flag:** `pwn.college{IKoK5digDVLeTJBwwE-DNnHMcVc.QXxcjM1wyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+use chgrp to change the group to hacker then run flag file

 ```hacker@permissions~groups-and-files:~$ chgrp hacker /flag
 hacker@permissions~groups-and-files:~$ cat /flag